 It was an honour to share the stage and have a post screening discussion with Jules Koostachin, Kady Alfred, and Sonia Medel at UBC's Freddie Wood Theatre for their Film it Forward night on November 18th, 2019.
 Film Night Poster-2.pdf

-Here is an article by Angie Rico on Sonia Medel and Sarah Shamash curation and their "Languages of Sovereignty" film program at the Vancouver Latin American Film Festival: https://www.sadmag.ca/blog/2019/9/1/vlaffs-commitment-to-accountability-curating-for-diverse-audiences?fbclid=IwAR3oLAVSds5jJHKqdr8SRWcCpj-HtK1ptLdn3-tuzoj9felZAh_z5Iop-6o
+Check out this article by Angie Rico on Sonia Medel and Sarah Shamash's curation and their "Languages of Sovereignty" film program at the Vancouver Latin American Film Festival: https://www.sadmag.ca/blog/2019/9/1/vlaffs-commitment-to-accountability-curating-for-diverse-audiences?fbclid=IwAR3oLAVSds5jJHKqdr8SRWcCpj-HtK1ptLdn3-tuzoj9felZAh_z5Iop-6o

 Poster image from "Uktena and Thunder" by Joseph Orb.

 Tuesday, August 27th, 2019 - Program of shorts - Languages of Sovereignty (program 1) as part of the Vancouver Latin American Film Festival co-curated with Sonia Medel: https://vlaff.org/languages-of-sovereignty-shorts